 Burning and scalding

-In the case of providing first aid for burns and scalds, it’s crucial to apply cool running water onto the affected area as soon as possible, either for at least twenty minutes or when the pain has faded.
-This is a good example of why you’d need pediatric first aid training for burns as well because children’s’ bodies would react differently to adults.
-If a young child or baby suffers a burn, you’d have to cool the burn in shorter stints because a continuous flow of cold water onto the skin could cause hypothermia.
+In the case of providing first aid for burns and scalds, it’s crucial to apply cool running water onto the affected area as soon as possible.
+You should do this either for at least twenty minutes or when the pain has faded.
+This is a good example of why you’d need pediatric first aid training for burns as well because children’s bodies would react differently to adults.
+If a young child or baby suffers a burn, you’d have to cool the burn in shorter stints.
+This is because a continuous flow of cold water onto the skin could cause hypothermia.
 You should also carefully remove any jewellery or clothing that might affect the afflicted area.
 Do not apply any sprays, lotions or creams.

 For anyone over the age of one year old, the following advice applies in the case of mild choking; encourage the person to cough or spit out any objects in the mouth.
 If this doesn’t work, give them firm blows on the back.
 Do not put your fingers down their throats as this might push the object even further down their throat.

 For severe choking, the person may not be able to breathe or even make any noise at all.
 To help them, stand behind them and lean forward to encourage the object to tip out of their mouth as opposed to travelling down their mouth or throat.
 Give the person no more than five firm blows to the area between their shoulder blades with the heel of your hand.
 If the person is still choking after these procedures, call for emergency services and explain that the person is choking.
 Continue with back blows until the ambulance arrives.